The Sinking of the Royal George – 29 August 1782

 At the time the ship was anchored with her head pointing towards Cowes on the Isle of Wight, and with the tide on the flood.
 The sea was calm and there was little concern as to the effect the heel would have on the lower larboard gunports.
 The officer of the watch changed, the men went to breakfast, as did Captain Waghorn with Rear-Admiral Kempenfelt, and at 8.45 the 50-ton lighter Lark came alongside to begin unloading casks of rum through the open gunports.

 As the flood tide neared its height it began to induce a more choppy sea which brought about an order from the first lieutenant, George Saunders, to secure two of the gun-ports to prevent spray from coming aboard.
 Fatefully however the ports were merely lowered, not secured, yet as the rum began to come aboard there remained little cause for concern below decks; indeed, some of the men were taking the opportunity to chase the mice which had rushed up from the depths of the ship and were thrashing about in the puddles caused by the spray.

 Shortly after 9.00 a.m. the carpenter appeared on deck to request that the officer of the watch order the larboard guns to be hauled in so that the heel could be reduced.
-In a state of confusion he attended the wrong lieutenant, Morris Hollingbury, an unpopular, deeply religious man with a poor reputation who happened to be off duty but was aware that the artificers replacing the cistern pipe were still calling for more heel to the ship.
-Suspecting that Williams was exhibiting his usual attitude to petty difficulties, Hollingbury told the carpenter to go about his business.
+In a state of confusion he attended the wrong lieutenant, later reported to be Monins Hollingbury although this may not have been the case.
+In any event the officer, being aware that the artificers replacing the cistern pipe were still calling for more heel to the ship, and suspecting that Williams was exhibiting his usual attitude to petty difficulties, told the carpenter to go about his business.
 Nearby, and having left Rear-Admiral Kempenfelt writing at his desk, Captain Waghorn was walking the deck with the actual officer of the watch, Acting-Lieutenant Philip Durham, in total ignorance of the troubles that were unfolding down in the hold.